jchang7102/CS4375_Portfolio/README.md

 A link to the naive bayes code can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/naive-bayes.cpp).

 A link to the document summarizing the code can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/ML%20from%20Scratch.pdf).

+# Portfolio Component 3: Machine Learning from Scratch
+For this assignment, I worked with classmates to create similarity models, clustering methods, and dimensionality reduction techniques as a basis for comparison.

+A link to the regression pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/logistic_regression.cpp).

+A link to the classification pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/naive-bayes.cpp).

+A link to the clustering pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/naive-bayes.cpp).

+A link to the document summarizing the methods can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/ML%20from%20Scratch.pdf).